 The AN/TPN-22 is a track-while-scan radar.
 It tracks up to six aircrafts.
 The MTI capability includes search (2-pulse canceler) and track (3-pulse canceler).

-The transmitter contains a travelling wave tube as power amplifier.
-It got a solid state modulator as modernization.
+The transmitter contains a traveling wave tube as power amplifier.
+It got a solid-state modulator as modernization.